robertbraeutigam/scan/README.md

 - **Transparent**.
 It should be very easy to discover which devices need what inputs and react to-, or control what other devices.
 Not out-of-band, for example through documentation, but through the actual protocol itself on the fly runtime.
-- Does **not require** a complete and **perfect list of codes**, nor a perfect usage on the part of the devices to be *fully* usable.
+- Does **not require** a complete and **perfect list of codes** nor a **complete dictionary** of some semantic identifiers, nor a perfect usage on the part of the devices to be *fully* usable.

 These other design decisions were also used:

-- Minimal setup required.
-Having only two devices should already work, without any additional components.
+- Minimal setup required, ideally plug-and-play in most cases.
 - Should work over the internet and in any network topology, trusted or not.

 ## Solution Overview